Cashmere kimono: the new cozy piece for winter

 How to wear a cashmere kimono this winter?
 (3 moments)

-1. The still-cool morning
+1. On a still-cool morning

-2. The return home
+2. Coming home

 3. The evening ritual